Creating a Healthier Maine: Healthy Living for ME’s Evidence-Based Programs

 Find Workshops to Falls Prevention

 An ever-increasing number of people are living longer with chronic pain and/or multiple chronic conditions.
 Research has proven that people with chronic conditions can learn skills to effectively manage their illness and improve health outcomes.
-Healthy Living for ME offers several evidence-based classes to improve functional abilities and deal more effectively with symptoms.
+Healthy Living for ME offers several evidence-based workshops to improve functional abilities and deal more effectively with symptoms.

 Live Well workshops